Drawing & Painting blog

-This is an excellent exercise to change the way you think about drawing.
-It’s not just a lesson in how to improve your accuracy when drawing portraits from photos – it’s also an exercise which will re-frame your ideas about drawing in general and teach you a basic principle that can help your drawing dramatically when drawing from life.
+This is an excellent exercise in improving your accuracy when drawing from photos.
+More than this however, it’s also a lesson which will re-frame your ideas about drawing in general, and teach a basic principle that can also dramatically improve your drawing when working from life

 When drawing a portrait from a photograph there is often a time when I get a bit stuck.
 I can see that something isn’t quite right and can tell that I’ve drawn something inaccurately which is throwing the likeness off, but I can’t tell which particular shape or line isn’t right.
 When I find myself in this situation what I do is to turn my reference photo and my drawing upside down.

 Upside-down, I cannot recognise the features that I was drawing and as I cast my eye over them I’m no longer mentally naming the parts of the face as ‘nose’, ‘eye’ and so on.
 Instead I can only really see abstract shapes in different shades and colours and when copying these nameless forms, I find that I draw way more accurately.
 Suddenly, it becomes easy to identify which shapes or tones in my drawing don’t correspond to the reference picture and I can correct them.

 Why is it so difficult to draw faces accurately?
 Well we all have an idea about what we think the features of the face should look like, and these are usually based on the way we drew them as very small children.
 Our notion of what an eye should look like, or a mouth, is like a ‘symbol’ or an idea, and is not really based on true observation.
 But when we draw we allow these impressions to intrude, and therefore we draw what we think we see, and not what we actually see.